StackVista/stackstate-docs/configure/logging/enable-logging.md

 ![Show JSON](/.gitbook/assets/v41_show-json.png)

-- You can use the ID from the output to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the check.
+- Use the ID to [enable logging](#enable-logging-for-a-check-event-handler-or-function) for the check.

-Logging should be enabled for a specific check, not a check function.

 ## See also